 Learn about plantations, spices, natural products, and various techniques involved while cultivating it.
 Ranweli Spice Garden is the perfect escape from the hustle of the city life.
 Vibrant history and lots of surprises await you at the Spice Garden.

 Prime attractions of Ranweli Spice Garden: Suspension bridge of Peradeniya Botanical Garden,

-Spanning over 60 hectares, the Royal Botanical Garden is largest and one of the best places to visit in Kandy with a hidden charm to explore.
+This place is counted as one of the best Kandy attractions.
+Spanning over 60 hectares, the Royal Botanical Garden is largest and one of the best places to visit in Kandy with a-hidden charm to explore.
 Situated in Peradeniya, the place is quite close to the Mahaweli River.
 Along with the most striking orchids, you can find more than 4000 species of plants in this Botanical Garden.
 You should definitely visit the National Herbarium of Sri Lanka which is attached to this Royal Botanical Garden.
 Tourists may tour the whole 147 acres of the garden to spend their day.
-The garden isn’t something new as it was created in 1821 when it contained mostly coffee and cinnamon plants.
+The garden isnt something new as it was created in 1821 when it contained mostly coffee and cinnamon plants.
 Do check out the Cannonball Tree present in this garden which King George V of the United Kingdom and Queen Mary planted in 1901.

 Prime attractions of Royal Botanical Garden: Collection of orchids, royal palms, and Javan fig tree covering 2500 square meters

 9. Udawattekele Sanctuary – More Than Just Greenery